apark064/rshell/README.md

 > TODO: Test function

 # Development and Testing Roadmap
+1. - [ ] Create the Word base class
+1. - [ ] Create the subclasses
+1. - [ ] Create the Interpreter class
+1. - [ ] Create the Parser

-> TODO: Need list of tasks
+> TODO: Need a list of tasks